tkreyche/I75W-Raymarine-Autopilot/README.md

 ### Signal K Server Requirement
 This project requires a Signal K server, typically running on a Raspbery Pi 4B or 5, and used by many DIY sailors.
 The Tillerpilot sends data using the Seatalk1 protocol to the Signal K server.
 If you want remote controler.
 The I75W board and display connects wirelessly to the Signal K server to retrieve the Tillerpilot data.

-There are several options for sending data from the Tillerpilot to the Signal K server:
+There are a couple options for sending data from the Tillerpilot to the Signal K server
-1) Use an optoisolater to hard-wire the Tillerpilot to a Raspbery Pi port - this is simple and is described in the Signal K documentation for Seatalk.
+* Use an optoisolater to hard-wire the Tillerpilot to a Raspbery Pi port - this is simple and is described in the Signal K documentation for Seatalk.
-2) Use a MacArthur Hat, which has a Seatalk1 port, also hard-wired to the Tillpilot.
+* Use a [MacArthur Hat](https://openmarine.net/macarthur-hat), which has a Seatalk1 port, also hard-wired to the Tillpilot.
 This Hat is widely used by DIY sailors and also handles NMEA2000 connections.

 There may be future options to send Tillerpilot data from a NautiControl ST Wireless module directly to a I75W display, without the need for a Signal K server.